 - Be realistic with your expectations.
 Not because something is easy for you means that it is easy.
 We all have different strengths and weaknesses.

-- See the issue through different lens.
+- See the issue through a different lens.
 Is that colleague as annoying as you think or is that person suffering in silence from anxiety or depression?

 - Consider the bigger picture.
-Ask the question – Will this situation matter as much; one week, one month, one year from now?
+Ask the question – Will this situation matter as much; one week, one month, or one year from now?